 Landscape Paintings of the Isle of Wight

-Over the Victorian age, parts of Ventnor took on shades of London’s West End, perhaps best exemplified by the Royal Marine Hotel on Belgrave Road.
-It became the haunt of the rich and the famous, including royalty, and boasted a hydraulic elevator and a palm court.
+Over the Victorian age, parts of Ventnor took on shades of London’s West End, perhaps best exemplified by the Royal Marine Hotel which became a haunt of the rich and the famous.
+It boasted a hydraulic elevator and a palm court.
+You can read all about Ventnor in this period in Michael Freeman’s fascinating book: Victorians in search of winter health, available at the counter, priced £9.95.

 Prehistory of the Undercliff